 A great amount of views does not automatically mean a video that performs well.
 Of course, it is great that your video reaches a big audience, but further analysis can always improve your organic standing.
 How many times has the video been shared?
 Who is watching and from where are they watching?
 Is there a specific moment people lose interest?

 Analysis shows the people losing interest and if your video is not doing so well.
 It can happen to anyone.
 Use it as a lesson for the next time you produce a video.
 And hold on to the current one as well.
-Run through this video SEO optimization checklist again and keep going!
+Run through this optimization checklist again and keep going!